TheDelta/audiconnectpy/README.md

     COUNTRY=DE
     SPIN=1234
     ```
-4. Ensure that you have the dependencies installed (`pip install async-timeout asyncio bs4 python-dotenv`)
+4. Ensure that you have the dependencies installed (`pip install -r requirements.txt`)
 5. Execute the script with `python example.py` and you should see some DEBUG stuff and at the end your Audi data 😁

 The output data key/values slightly changed and is not fully functional with legacy *yet*.